 2. Temple University

 The tuition fee at Temple University might change depending on your field of study.
-Here, we’re presenting the tuition fee per semester for studies in education.
-However, there’s a very useful calculator on their website that will allow you to specify the subject you’re interested in.
-Temple University offers a large number of programs, with more than 500 options.
-These are available to students in different parts of the world, as the university has greatly expanded.
-It started as a night school at a Baptist temple’s basement, and now is the largest institution in Pennsylvania and it has transcended US borders.
+Here, we’re presenting the tuition fee per semester for education studies.
+However, a handy calculator on their website will allow you to specify the subject you’re interested in.

-The university has six campuses in Pennsylvania, with the main campus located in North Philadelphia.
+Temple University has six campuses in Pennsylvania, with the main campus in North Philadelphia.
 Internationally, it has campuses in Tokyo and Rome.
 It’s the oldest foreign university in Japan.
-With one of the largest university police forces in the country, one of Temple University’s main concern is the safety of its students.
+With one of the most significant university police forces in the country, one of its main concerns is the safety of its students.
 With schools that range from the school of music to the school of podiatry, you’ll probably find a program that interests you here.

 3. Chestnut Hill College

-From offering bachelor degrees to only young high school graduates, this cheap university in Philadelphia has expanded its curriculum.
-It now has continuing education programs that offer classes during the weekends as well as the evening.
-This allows adult students that have to juggle their work, family, and studies to have a schedule that they can adapt to their needs.
+From offering bachelor’s degrees only to young high school graduates, this cheap university in Philadelphia has expanded its curriculum.
+Chestnut Hill College now has continuing education programs that offer classes on weekends and evenings.
+These programs allow adult students who have to juggle their work, family, and studies to have a schedule to adapt to their needs.

-Philadelphia is a thriving and exciting city ideal for student life.
-With its rich history and a great variety of universities, you are bound to find something that adapts to your needs.
-Here, you’ve seen some of the cheapest options available to you.
-Keep in mind the possibility of getting financial aid as well as the fact that there are numerous part-time jobs available in a city such as this one.
+Philadelphia is a thriving and exciting city that is ideal for student life, with its rich history and many universities that adapt to your needs.
+Here, you’ve seen some of the cheapest options available if you’re interested in enrolling in an institution in Philadelphia.
+Moreover, it’s best to consider the possibility of getting financial aid and numerous part-time jobs in a city like this one.

 We hope that this article on cheap universities in Philadelphia was helpful.
-Make sure to also check out the Available Programs for International Students!
+Feel free to check out the Study in the USA Page and the Available USA Programs for International Students if you’re interested in the universities and open courses in the United States!

 About the Author: Hyun Lee